Seminar

 12.02.2024 at 4:15 p.m., TU Dortmund, CDI 120 | Sample size planning for multiple contrast testAnna Pöhlmann, Institut für Biometrie und Klinische Epidemiologie, Charité Berlin |

-30.10.2023 at 4:15 p.m., TU Dortmund, CDI 120 | The title of the talk will be announced soonFrank Konietschke, Kommissarische Institutsleitung, AG-Leitung Statistische Methoden der Translation und Früher Klinischer Studien, Charité Berlin |
+30.10.2023 at 4:15 p.m., TU Dortmund, CDI 120 | Statistical Planning and Analysis of Translational TrialsFrank Konietschke, Kommissarische Institutsleitung, AG-Leitung Statistische Methoden der Translation und Früher Klinischer Studien, Charité Berlin |

 23.10.2023 at 4:15 p.m., TU Dortmund, CDI 120 | How to better detect differentially expressed proteins when the sample size is smallKai Kammers, Assistant Professor of Oncology, Johns Hopkins Medicine |